czyys/dustforceguide/README.md

 ### Time dilation ###

-Attacking slows down the physics of your character to ~70%.
+Attacking slows down the physics of your character to ~70% for the duration of the attack's windup animation.
 The timer keeps running normally and all enemies behave normally as well.
 Check this demonstration:

 ![25.webp](Resources/25.webp)